heroclass728/job_title_analysis/README.md

     After training, the accuracy of the model is displayed in terminal, and the model is saved in /utils/model/job_title_model.joblib.

-** NOTE: All the files to use in this project including new file to predict and seed data set file to train are csv files.
+** NOTE: All the files to use in this project including new file to predict and seed data set file to train are csv files, not excel file.
+And in all the csv files, the column names must be "Title" and "Tag", anything else is not allowed in project.
+Then you have to replace "null" value (if exists in file) with "unknown" in csv files you import, especially in Tag column,
+because Python recognizes the "null" value as any mathematical value, not string.